Ultrasound Markers for Down Syndrome

 Log in now, or create a free account to access bonus Pearls features.

 Down Syndrome (trisomy 21) is the most common chromosomal disorder in live born infants.
 About 6,000 babies are born with Down Syndrome each year in the United States, or about 1 in every 700 births.
-There are multiple prenatal genetic screening strategies and diagnostic tests aimed at accurate prenatal identification of Down Syndrome and other aneuploidies.
+There are multiple prenatal genetic screening strategies and diagnostic tests aimed at accurate prenatal identification of Down Syndrome and other aneuploidies, with ultrasonographic evaluation being an essential diagnostic modality.

-Ultrasound is a key component of aneuploidy screening.
 Both major structural abnormalities and minor “soft markers” can be detected by ultrasound in fetuses affected with aneuploidies.
-Down Syndrome can include cardiovascular, central nervous, craniofacial, musculoskeletal, gastrointestinal, and urinary tract system anomalies.
-Major structural anomalies include duodenal atresia and cardiac anomalies such as septal defects, tetralogy of Fallot, and atrioventricular canal defects.
-These anomalies are not always detected by prenatal ultrasound screening.
+Major abnormalities may involve the fetal cardiovascular, central nervous, craniofacial, musculoskeletal, gastrointestinal, and urinary tract system abnormalities including duodenal atresia, atrioventricular canal defects, and tetralogy of Fallot.

-Nuchal translucency (NT) can be assessed in the first trimester.
-NT reflects the subcutaneous fluid-filled space between the back of the fetal neck and the overlying skin.
-There is an association between increased NT measurement and risk of aneuploidies, including Down Syndrome, with the detection rate for Down Syndrome being 64-70%.
-A nuchal cystic hygroma represents pathologic nuchal edema and is associated with aneuploidy, including Down Syndrome, in about 50% of cases.
-A hypoplastic or absent nasal bone can be detected in the first trimester in 62-70% of fetuses with Down Syndrome, but is present in only 1% of normal fetuses.
+In the first trimester, ultrasonographic evaluation involves assessing the subcutaneous fluid-filled space between the back of the fetal neck and the overlying skin termed “nuchal translucency” (NT).
+There is an association between increased NT and risk of aneuploidies, with the detection rate for Down Syndrome being 64-70%.
+A nuchal cystic hygroma represents pathologic nuchal edema and is associated with aneuploidy in about 50% of cases.
+The nasal bone is considered absent when it is not visualized on a midsagittal view of the profile A hypoplastic or absent nasal bone can be detected in the first trimester in 62-70% of fetuses with Down Syndrome.

-Ultrasonography should not be used by itself to diagnose or exclude Down Syndrome.
-Sensitivity for detecting Down Syndrome is increased when ultrasound findings are interpreted in combination with serum analyte screening tests such as first and second trimester screening and integrated and sequential screening.
-Cell-free DNA has a detection rate for Down Syndrome of 99%.
-Diagnostic testing, such as amniocentesis or chorionic villus sampling, should be offered when screening test results are positive.
+Accuracy in detecting Down Syndrome is increased when ultrasound findings are interpreted in combination with serum analyte screening tests such as first and second trimester screening and integrated and sequential screening, which has largely been replaced with cell-free DNA techniques which confer a detection rate of 99% for Down Syndrome.
+Diagnostic testing, such as amniocentesis or chorionic villus sampling, is required to confirm a diagnosis of Down Syndrome when screening test results are positive.

 Further Reading: